 When you are in Newberry, you'll notice that it is more blue-collar than most other communities in America.
-37.15% of Newberry’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Newberry is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Newberry who work in office and administrative support (13.93%), sales jobs (9.09%), and management occupations (7.57%).
+36.63% of Newberry’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Newberry is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Newberry who work in office and administrative support (14.30%), sales jobs (8.64%), and management occupations (8.16%).

-The citizens of Newberry are slightly better educated than the national average of 21.84% for all cities and towns, with 23.60% of adults in Newberry having a bachelor's degree or advanced degree.
+The education level of Newberry citizens is a little higher than the average for US cities and towns: 21.50% of adults in Newberry have at least a bachelor's degree.

-The per capita income in Newberry in 2010 was $17,604, which is middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $70,416 for a family of four.
+The per capita income in Newberry in 2010 was $16,787, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $67,148 for a family of four.
 However, Newberry contains both very wealthy and poor people as well.

 Newberry is an extremely ethnically-diverse city.
 The people who call Newberry home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Newberry residents report their race to be White, followed by Black or African-American.
-Newberry also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.11% of the city’s residents.
-Important ancestries of people in Newberry include Irish, English, Scottish, and Scots-Irish.
+The greatest number of Newberry residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Newberry include Irish, English, Scots-Irish, and Scottish.